khanson679/kilobyteofhelium.net/posts/2022/12/personality-types.md

 And it completely changed how I think about people.
 It's almost frightening how clearly you can see the five traits once you know what to look for.

-It's pretty easy to find information on this subject, so I'll give just a brief overview.
+It's pretty easy to find information on this subject, so I'll focus on giving an impression of what the factors are.
 No sources cited, so take everything I say with a grain of salt.
 I want to keep this blog casual, and give myself a break from the kind of writing I do for my job.
 Onward!

-# The lowdown
+# The Big Five

 The five factors are as follows:
 - Extroversion